iComMa: Inverting 3D Gaussian Splatting for Camera Pose Estimation via Comparing and Matching: Introduction

 \section{Introduction}

-Six-degree-of-freedom (6DoF) object pose estimation is crucial in various areas like robotics, Simultaneous Localization and Mapping (SLAM), augmented reality, and virtual reality.
+Six-degree-of-freedom (6DoF) pose estimation is crucial in various areas like robotics, Simultaneous Localization and Mapping (SLAM), augmented reality, and virtual reality.
 Common pose estimation methods often rely on detailed geometric models related to the target object\cite{labbe2020cosypose,peng2019pvnet,tekin2018real,xiang2017posecnn}.
 In recent years, there has been a shift in scholarly focus towards category-level pose estimation\cite{ahmadyan2021objectron,chen2020category,lin2022keypoint,lin2022single}.
 This change aims to reduce dependence on CAD models for target objects or scenes, leading to notable advancements.
 Category-level pose estimation involves learning from various instances within a category to find similarities in appearance and shape.
 Despite their effectiveness, these methods require separate data collection and training for each category, adding complexity to pose estimation.
 Some approaches also use traditional Perspective-n-Point (PnP) algorithms, combining them with neural networks to match three-dimensional and two-dimensional points\cite{sarlin2019coarse,sun2022onepose,he2022onepose++,shugurov2022osop}, ultimately determining relative poses.
 The accuracy of these methods depends on the effectiveness of the matching process and a precise understanding of the point cloud.
-Addressing the crucial issue of fully utilizing information from both 2D and 3D domains, along with their interconnections, is of paramount importance.
-This concern significantly impacts the precision and capability of pose estimation models.
+The accuracy of the correspondence between 2D and 3D information significantly influences the capabilities of pose estimation models.